 Community resources help with Post-Acute withdrawal due to their supportive nature and provide an opportunity to discuss feelings with like-minded people or professionals trained in this area.

-An instructive saying in Alcoholics Anonymous is ‘give time, time’ meaning that through time sleep patterns will return, energy levels will rise and a new sense of purpose and motivation will replace a once de-energised pessimistic self.
+An instructive saying in Alcoholics Anonymous is ‘give time, time,’ meaning that through time sleep patterns will return, energy levels will rise, and a new sense of purpose and motivation will replace a once de-energized pessimistic self.

 The process of physical withdrawal may take between 7-10 days as the effects slowly taper off.

-The body requires time to return to normal and this has been shown to take weeks and sometimes months.
+The body requires time to return to normal, which has been shown to take weeks and sometimes months.
+After six months, the individual who has ceased their alcohol use will feel a complete and robust change.

-Recovery from alcohol is possible and with time will bring about many positive changes to the life of somebody once dependent.
+Alcohol recovery is possible and, with time, will bring about many positive changes to the life of somebody once dependent and they can go on to live a perfectly happy life!